 You’re much more familiar with autism than I am so please tell me if I’m totally wrong, but I’ve got a friend telling me how you can basically cure autism with early intervention services.
 I don’t agree, but wanted to know if this was true?”

 To be honest, this is not a new question for me.
-I’ve had many friends and family members ask this and I’ve had just as many tell me about all the ways they think autism can be cured.
+I’ve had many friends and family members ask this question and I’ve had just as many tell me about all the ways they think autism can be cured.

 Can Autism be Cured?
-Here’s my Opinion:
+Here’s My Opinion:

 I firmly believe that autism cannot ever be cured.
 There is no cure.
 While I’m sure there are many people out there who believe it can be cured, it has never been proven.